Steveb1968/script.html.library-report/README.md

+XBMC Library Export:
-Create a HTML file summary of all the Movies/TvShows in your library.
+-Create a HTML file summary of all the Movies/TvShows in your library.